 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Louis Poulsen reported total carbon emissions of approximately 27,874,000 kg CO2e.
 This figure includes 902,000 kg CO2e from Scope 1 emissions, 149,000 kg CO2e from Scope 2 (market-based), and a significant 26,675,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions are primarily driven by the use of sold products, which accounted for about 15,968,000 kg CO2e.
-Comparatively, in 2022, the company's total emissions were about 39,533,000 kg CO2e, indicating a notable reduction in emissions year-on-year.
-The breakdown for 2022 included 1,050,000 kg CO2e from Scope 1, 301,000 kg CO2e from Scope 2 (market-based), and 38,350,000 kg CO2e from Scope 3.
-Despite these reductions, Louis Poulsen has not publicly committed to specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-The company continues to disclose its emissions across all relevant scopes, demonstrating transparency in its sustainability efforts.
-Overall, while Louis Poulsen has made strides in reducing its carbon footprint, further commitments and initiatives may be necessary to align with global climate goals.
+The Scope 3 emissions breakdown reveals major contributions from the use of sold products (15,968,000 kg CO2e) and purchased goods and services (5,029,000 kg CO2e).
+Comparatively, in 2022, the company’s total emissions were about 39,533,000 kg CO2e, indicating a reduction of approximately 11,659,000 kg CO2e year-on-year.
+This reduction is notable, particularly in Scope 1 and 2 emissions, which totalled 1,203,000 kg CO2e in 2022, down from 1,300,000 kg CO2e in 2021.
+Despite these reductions, Louis Poulsen has not set specific science-based targets (SBTi) or formal climate pledges, nor have they disclosed any reduction initiatives.
+The company operates independently without cascading emissions data from a parent organisation.
+Overall, while Louis Poulsen has made strides in reducing its carbon footprint, the absence of formal reduction targets suggests an opportunity for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents